PokerTracker: Software features

 On most online poker sites, players can have the client software create a locally stored text file that records the hand history as shown in the 'Sample Hand History' example.
 These hand histories summarize the details of the hand in a format that can be parsed by computer software.
 PokerTracker reads these files and extracts the relevant information, which it converts into a database for later review or statistical analysis.
-The software is capable of combining hand history details of multiple accounts from different online poker services, which allows a user to aggregate his or her data.
+The software is capable of combining hand history details of multiple accounts from different online poker services, which allows a user to aggregate their data.
 Statistical summaries can be consolidated from different poker sites regardless of whether the user's screen name is the same at each site.

 PokerTracker is capable of analyzing cash ring games in which players play for cash during each hand, sit and go tournaments in which players compete for set prizes after the prescribed number of competitors join the tournament, and multi-table tournaments in which players compete for tournament prizes based on the total number of entries at the scheduled start time.
 Statistics can be tracked by position, session, tournament, best & worst hands, and hand results.
 This helps the user analyze statistics based on starting hand or final hand.
 The software also enables the user to replay any specific hand.

-PokerTracker's probability graphs, as well as historical statistics of the hands a user and his or her opponents have played, enable the user to analyze conditional statistical possibilities and optimal betting amounts.
+PokerTracker's probability graphs, as well as historical statistics of the hands a user and their opponents have played, enable the user to analyze conditional statistical possibilities and optimal betting amounts.
 The situations it analyzes are conditional on the opposition's playing characteristics and the player's position relative to the dealer.
 Graphs can be produced for a single session or for any part of one's playing history.
 One of the biggest improvements in PokerTracker 3 over PT2 is that it is fully customizable so that all statistics and reports can be tailored to the individual user.
 The Guardian claims most serious players use PokerTracker during online play to constantly calculate situational optima.